-6-325 RECORD COPIES OF BID DOCUMENTS
+6-325 RECORD COPIES OF PROJECT DOCUMENTS

-- (A) The Design Professional shall submit one (1) copy of the complete set of bid documents, including all addenda, to the Architectural Section of SBS for record purposes after completion of the bidding phase of the projects. - (B) In addition, if any of the drawings or specifications were prepared by computer assisted drafting (CAD) or word processing, the Design Professional shall also provide one copy of all computer generated "read only" documents to SBS and one copy of the "read only" documents to the Agency) for record purposes. - (C) Acceptable formats for word processing, spreadsheets database, presentation graphics and other similar documents are Microsoft Office Products or other formats converted and saved as such.
+- (A) At the final completion of the project, the Design Professional shall submit one (1) copy of the complete set of the project documents on a CD Rom.
+See §4-500(D). - (B) In addition, if any of the drawings or specifications were prepared by computer assisted drafting (CAD) or word processing, the Design Professional shall also provide one copy of all computer generated "read only" documents to SBS and one copy of the "read only" documents to the Agency) for record purposes. - (C) Acceptable formats for word processing, spreadsheets database, presentation graphics and other similar documents are Microsoft Office Products or other formats converted and saved as such.
 Cost of the microfilm and electronic media are reimbursable from the Agency. - (D) When drawings or specifications are not produced electronically, the Design Professional shall have the documents scanned in to a photo image such as a TIFF image, PDF file, or an AutoCad file for record purposes.
 These files shall be furnished on compact disk.
 The files shall be capable of being opened by an industry standard file manager such as Adobe Acrobat Reader, Kodak Image reader or similar software.
 Verify the Agency preference prior to submitting these types of files. - (E) Agencies requiring electronic media copies should carefully consider environmental storage requirements.
 It is recommended that electronic information be transmitted on compact disc and backed-up with a tape drive where possible. - (F) If an Agency utilizes portions of existing reproducibles or electronic media for bidding purposes, i.e., carpet replacement, SBS requires all title blocks (of the original design professional) be removed before project is released to any bidders. - (G) Design professionals providing electronic media, tracings, reproducible, "as-built" record drawings, the like, may request that release agreements limiting their use be signed prior to releasing to the Agency or SBS.
 These release agreements shall be carefully reviewed by legal representation of the Agency and submitted to SBS for review before signing.
 Improper use of a Design Professional's work may result in claims for additional compensation. - (H) If the Design Professional is required to deliver any services required hereunder in the form of electronic encoded media, the printed representation of such media furnished by the Design Professional shall be the official record of the Design Professional's service.
 Agency shall have a right to rely on such printed representation in connection with any subsequent modification of such electronic media.
 The Agency and SBS recognize that the printed material represents the intent and instructions of the Design Professional but does not represent the "as-built" condition of the project.
 The Agency must obtain written authorization from the design professional allowing the use of the documents for any purpose other than the specific intended use of those documents.